EsotericSoftware/spine-runtimes/spine-unity/README.md

 ## Spine version

-spine-unity works with data exported from the latest version of Spine.
+spine-unity works with data exported from Spine 3.2.01.
+Updating spine-unity to [v3.3](https://github.com/EsotericSoftware/spine-runtimes/issues/613) is in progress.

 spine-unity supports all Spine features.